OlgaOMir/Kickstarter_Analysis/README.md

      Based on the analysis, campaigns that start in May or June and keep its goal under $5,000 would have a greater chance of being successful.
 - What can you conclude about the Outcomes based on Goals?

+     The success rate decreases as the campaign goal increases.
+Keeping the goal
 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?